greglinch/sourcelist/to-do-list.md

 # To-do's

+* write error file to abstract error messages for `except` statements

 * IN PROGRESS: add a front-end form for submitting new sources
 	* include dropdown for who submitted (`self`, `submitter`)
 		* not going to do this for now